ehzawad/gregmat/readme.md

 2. **ominous** - giving the impression that something bad or unpleasant is going to happen; threatening; inauspicious

-3. **detente** - the easing of hostality or strained relations, especially between countries
+3. **detente** - the easing of hostility or strained relations, especially between countries

 4. **outlandish** - looking or sounding bizarre or unfamiliar

-5. **abscond** - leave hurriedly and secrectly, typically to avoid detection of or arrest for an unlawful action such as theft; run away; flee; make a break for it; disappear; sneak away
+5. **abscond** - leave hurriedly and secretly, typically to avoid detection of or arrest for an unlawful action such as theft; run away; flee; make a break for it; disappear; sneak away

-6. **imbroglio** - an extremely confused, complicated, or embrassing situation
+6. **imbroglio** - an extremely confused, complicated, or embarrassing situation

 7. **languish** - weaken, deteriorate, waste away, be disregarded, experience hardship